Chart Color Schemes

 Residential development activity is lower than average in Toowoomba City according to AreaSearch's national comparison of local real estate markets

-Toowoomba City has an average annual dwelling approval rate of around 8 based on AreaSearch analysis.
-From FY-21 to FY-25, approximately 43 homes were approved, with another 41 approved in FY-26 so far.
-This results in about 1 person moving to the area annually for each dwelling built over these years.
+Toowoomba City's building approvals data from AreaSearch indicates an average annual dwelling approval rate of around 8 since FY-21.
+Between FY-21 and FY-25, approximately 43 homes were approved, with another 41 approved in FY-26 to date.
+This results in an average of 1 person moving to the area per dwelling built over these years.

-The average construction value of new homes is $380,000.
-Commercial approvals totalled $53.7 million in FY-26.
-Compared to Rest of Qld and national averages, Toowoomba City has around 66% of the construction activity per person and ranks in the 60th percentile nationally.
-New development consists of 40.0% detached houses and 60.0% attached dwellings.
+The average construction cost value for new dwellings is $380,000.
+Commercial approvals totalled $53.7 million in FY-26, indicating strong commercial development momentum.
+Compared to Rest of Qld, Toowoomba City has around 66% of the construction activity per person and ranks in the 60th percentile nationally for assessed areas.
+Recent construction comprises 40.0% detached houses and 60.0% townhouses or apartments.

 Frequently Asked Questions - Development